How to have a cheap holiday in Barcelona with the kids

 Barcelona’s Mediterranean climate makes picnics particularly enjoyable.
 Pick up what you need at the market and choose a nice place to set yourself up in our article on Picnics in Barcelona: our favourite places for a rustic meal.

-Finally, add a touch of fantasy to your stay by treating yourself to an afternoon snack at Pudding Diagonal: take a trip to the wonderful world of Harry Potter, a café in a unique world of its own, with board games for children and gourmet gifts for everyone if you go there during the week.
+Finally, add a touch of fantasy to your stay by treating yourself to an afternoon snack at Pudding Diagonal: take a trip to the wonderful world of Harry Potter, a café in a unique world of its own, with board games for children.
 Success guaranteed!

 Other articles that might interest you